TimoOerlemans/Portfolio-Research/Portfolio.md

 Here I have to know how different type of culturals work(some culturals work different than other culturals).
 [Here](https://github.com/TimoOerlemans/Portfolio-Research/blob/main/Research.md#5-cultural-differences-and-ethics) is my research on this LO.

+We have also done a personality to see what every one is.
+Anwar came out as a leader.
+If we work in with the group and somebody has to say something or there has to be made a decision he is the only one who stands-up and says something.
+That is just his personality just like the personality of Julian who is an entertainer.
+Julian is almost always the spontaneous one and tries to get everyone with him.
+Sometimes he is too distracted with that, that we have to make him focus on the project instead of other things.

 ## Outcome 6.
 You translate (non-functional) requirements to extend existing (architectural) designs and can validate them using multiple types of test techniques.
 (GP)